-If you're looking for an excuse to check out the various areas around Manchester, as well as get a little sloshed along the way, what better endeavour than to get on the tram (with a ticket of course!) and stop off at every stop to taste the delights and sights of each area.
+If you're looking for an excuse to check out the various areas around Manchester, as well as get a little sloshed along the way, get on the tram and get off at every stop from Alty to town.

 We’re going to start at the beginning, so it’s Line 1.
 It’s huge so it’s been split into two.
 Anyone that manages to do the whole Altrincham to Bury – you won’t be getting a medal because you’ll be dead.

 There are so many places to go to in Altrincham that it can take its own fully-fledged Finest Day out article all on its own.
 The place is so jam-packed full of exciting and brilliant restaurants, bars and cafes that you could be here all day.
 This is a pub crawl though so you’ve not got all day – just a quick stop and then you’re off.
 First off, head on over to Altrincham Market and get yourself some food to line your stomach (alongside a nice pint or glass of wine of course).
 There’s plenty to choose from including stunning pizzas from Honest Crust, meat at Tender Cow or a cracking pie at the Great North Pie Co.
 Once you’ve stuffed your face, I would also recommend a swift one in Mort Subite – the basement Belgian Bar just opposite.
 They have a fantastic range of strong Belgian lagers and beers which will be the perfect aperitif to your upcoming journey.

 Altrincham Market & Market House, 26 Market St, Altrincham WA14 1PF